nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 <br><br>

 ## 1. Introduction
-ezDo is the eziest™ way to keep track of all your tasks efficiently with command line style inputs.
+ezDo is the eziest™ way to keep track of all the user's tasks efficiently with command line style inputs.
 It is a Java desktop application with a user-friendly GUI implemented with JavaFX.

 ezDo is written in Java and is designed in an Object Oriented Programming (OOP) manner.
 As such, this guide describes the class design and technical implementation of ezDo.
 It will help developers (like you) understand how classes within ezDo interact with each other and how you can contribute to its development.